 Keep Weeds Away

 Weeding is a satisfying task in the spring when moist soil and small weeds permit the gardener to make quick work of unwanted plants.
 However, when temperatures soar and tough perennial weeds send roots deep into summer-baked soil, the gardener may be tempted to give up on weed control.
-Repeated cultivation with a hoe, at least twice a week, will weaken established weeds.
+Repeated cultivation with a hoe at least twice a week will weaken established weeds.
 If it's not too hot to work safely in the yard, the gardener should at least attempt to remove the seed heads from weeds that will germinate when cool temperatures and fall rains return.

 Stop Insect Pests

 Gardeners breathe a sigh of relief when typical spring pests like aphids fade from the landscape.
 However, summer insect pests like beetles, spider mites, scale, whiteflies, and grasshoppers soon replace them.
-Take advantage of cool mornings to conduct landscape rounds, plucking off the larger offenders and dropping in a bucket of soapy water.
-Use any pesticide sprays, whether organic or conventional, judiciously, as sprayed foliage is susceptible to burning in high temperatures.
+Take advantage of cool mornings to conduct landscape rounds, plucking off the larger offenders and dropping them in a bucket of soapy water.
+Use any pesticide sprays judiciously, whether organic or conventional, as sprayed foliage is susceptible to burning in high temperatures.
 Yellow sticky traps are an easy way to capture thrips, fungus gnats, and whiteflies.
 Spider mites gravitate to drought-stressed flowers, so a daily misting will discourage these pests.